harbour/core/contrib/gtwvw/doc/intro_en.md

 angeiras@yahoo.com, with the correct information.
 By the way, this is not really an English documentation of GTWVW.
 This is a Portuguese documentation translated to English.
 So, please, correct me if you find something awful.
-There is a group in Yahoo ( <https://br.groups.yahoo.com/neo/groups/gtwvw/info> ),
-in Portuguese, but you can send your question or suggestion in English, Spanish, Italian, etc. ( maybe I'll not answer in your mother tongue, but I'll give a try :).
+There is a group in Yahoo (<https://br.groups.yahoo.com/neo/groups/gtwvw/info>), in Portuguese, but you can send your question or suggestion in English, Spanish, Italian, etc. (maybe I'll not answer in your mother tongue, but I'll give a try :).

 Copyright © 2008 July/August Manoel N. Angeiras N., All rights reserved.